 Chemical Burns in the oil field

 Our client was working as a floorhand on a work-over rig in Pavillion, Wyoming.
 When he was tripping out tubes, toxic chemicals and water suddenly poured out of the pipe, soaking him with an unknown, but toxic chemical mixture.
 Our client suffered severe chemical burns on his face, shoulders, arms, neck and legs and was rushed to a burn clinic in Colorado.
 During discovery, Jessica identified the system failure that caused her client’s injuries.
 The operator failed to notify the toolpusher that water mixed with fracking chemicals remained in the well.
 Additionally, Chesapeake’s tubing had a hole in it, causing the toxic chemicals to be pulled into the pipe from the borehole.
+The case settled for a substantial figure that the defendants insisted be confidential.

 Work Place Brain Injury